Frequently Asked Questions about Backing Up Your Data

 - Use a cable lock mechanism to secure your laptop to an immobile piece of furniture.

-- Install laptop recovery software, such as LoJack for Laptopss.
+- Install laptop recovery software, such as Absolute LoJack for Laptops.

 - Talk to your home insurance representative about covering your laptop through your homeowner's policy.